an-tonic/GitPair-for-JetBrains/README.md

 Build and usage:
 1) Install Python, GitPython
 2) Insert (into the script) target repo url
-3) Insert (same) target location on hard drive to clone repo
+3) Insert (into the script) target location on hard drive to clone repo
-4) Run function *calculate_git_pairs(repo)*
+4) Run script
 5) Manipulate results if need be (find top pairs, top files, etc.)

-Additional functions can calculate all contribuotors and contributions of an author by file
+Additional functions can calculate all contributors and contributions of an author by file